rancher/rancher-docs/shared-files/_glossary.md

         Upstream cluster
     </dt>
     <dd>
-        An alternative name for the Rancher server, the Kubernetes cluster that hosts Rancher and manages the other clusters in the Rancher deployment.
+        An alternative name for the <i>Rancher server</i>, the Kubernetes cluster that hosts Rancher and manages the other clusters in the Rancher deployment.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Local cluster, Rancher server</i>